 - Professional Services: Architecture, Charrette, Construction Administration, Energy Management & Conservation, Healthcare Consulting, Interior Design, Landscape Architecture, MEP Engineering, Master Planning, Sustainable Design Consulting, Wayfinding Planning & Design

 - Project Components: Admitting/Registration, Ambulatory Services, Dental Clinic, Dining Area/Café, Ear, Nose Throat (ENT), Endoscopy, Imaging, Inpatient Beds, Intensive Care Unit, Laboratory, Occupational Therapy, Orthopedic, Physical Therapy, Rehabilitation, Respiratory Therapy, Speech Therapy, Surgery (inpatient), Wellness Center

 - Project Type: Acute Care Hospital, Ambulatory Care Facility, Behavorial Health Center, Campus Master Plan, Federal

-- Related Projects: Acute Care, Ambulatory Care, Architecture, Federal, Federal Architecture, Healthcare, Healthcare Consulting, Specialty Centers
+- Related Projects: Acute Care, Ambulatory Care, Architecture, Federal, Federal Architecture, Healthcare, Healthcare Planning, Specialty Centers

 - Related Links: